andreafabrizi/DNSProxy/README.md

 ## Changelog:

 #### TODO:
-* get on DNSSEC as extra
+* DNSSEC tests ?
-* adding NGHTTP2 along or in place of CURL.
-Would be a better/faster way to support H2 dialog
+* to use NGHTTP2 in place of CURL.
+A faster way to support H2 (anyways, CURL requires NGHTTP2)
 * implementing request/response headers PHP, according to new content type "application/dns"

 #### WIP: